• Norwood Forum

 2022/23 Community Grants Scheme

-The recipient projects of the Norwood Forum's 2022/23 Community Grant Scheme are now either finished or coming to an end, and on this page we celebrate their fantastic achievements.
+The recipient projects of the Norwood Forum's 2022/23 Community Grant Scheme are now either finished and on this page we celebrate their fantastic achievements.

-The purpose of this grant is to enhance the wellbeing of people who live, work or study in our community - West Dulwich, St Martins, Knights Hill and Gipsy Hill wards.
+The purpose of this grant was to enhance the wellbeing of people who live, work or study in our community - West Dulwich, St Martins, Knights Hill and Gipsy Hill wards.

 We received 17 applications and made 11 awards, one of which subsequently had to withdraw.